When debts start to mount up around you it’s easy to feel like you don’t have any options, or that nobody is on your side.

 A letter to write off the debt

 We recommend you include a budget plan with your letter, as this will show your creditor what little if any money you have left at the end of the month.
-National Debt Line have a great tool to help you fill in your budget plan.
-They also have a comprehensive list of sample letters you can use to contact your creditors with.
+National Debt Line is a great tool to help you fill in your budget plan.
+They also have a comprehensive list of sample letters you can use to contact your creditors.